scverse/scvi-tools/docs/installation.md

 Please follow the respective installation instructions for [PyTorch](https://pytorch.org/get-started/locally/) and [JAX](https://jax.readthedocs.io/en/latest/installation.html) compatible with your system and device type.

+Note: starting v1.5, Jax is no longer supported in scvi-tools.

 ## Optional dependencies

 scvi-tools is installed in its lightest form by default.